Parental Leave or Family Emergency

 All requests for Parental/Family Emergency Leave must be made by completing the Parental / Family Emergency Leave Request Form.
 This must be submitted to the HR-Benefits office with supervisor signature prior to the commencement of the leave.

 An employee can request up to two weeks of paid leave in conjunction with the birth or adoption of a child.
 The two weeks of paid parental leave must be used within 12 weeks of the date of the birth or adoption.
-For additional information, please refer to the MN Parental Leave Guide.
+For additional information, please see the MN Parental Leave Guide.

 Family Emergency Leave